21moh/ChessAI/README.md

 ![Chess AI](images/ChessScreenshot.png)

-An entire Chess game created in Python along with a rule-based AI
+A Chess game created in Python along with a rule-based AI